 Current Research and Scholarly Interests My research interests focus on understanding the clinical pharmacokinetics (PK) and pharmacodynamics (PD) of medicines used in complex pediatric populations.
-This includes identifying sources of variation in drug response through the application of population PK-PD approaches and modeling and simulation.
+This includes identifying sources of variation in drug response through the application of population PK-PD modeling and simulation approaches.
 The goal is to ultimately apply this quantitative understanding to guide therapeutic decision-making in infants and children.

 Clinical Assistant Professor, Pediatrics - Neonatal and Developmental Medicine